Lorenzohidalgo/url-shortener-custom-metrics/README.md

 This repository contains the sample application developed as part of the following [published article](https://lhidalgo.dev/url-shortener-custom-metrics)

 ## Requirements
-In order to be able to deploy and use this application without requireing any changes you'll need:
+In order to be able to deploy and use this application without requiring any changes you'll need:
 * Node JS
 * [CDK & Bootstrapped AWS Account](https://docs.aws.amazon.com/cdk/v2/guide/hello_world.html#hello_world_bootstrap)
 * A Custom Domain and a configured Route 53 Hosted Zone